RubySteps/21-day-challenge/2_adventures/001/jbrains/12/README.md

 1. Draw a bigger (2n+1)-by-(2n+1) grid with the origin in the center.

 I have one design constraint: I want the grid panel (or whatever Gtk calls it) implemented in its own module (not necessarily `module`) with as little dependency on its context as possible.
 In other words, I want to be able to embed the grid panel wherever I want.

+# The Result

+Another Chunnel problem.
+The Grid Square Gateway wants to talk to a Grid Square (which responds to `color()` and `flip_color()`; however, the Grid in the domain doesn't provide a Grid Square view to itself.
+Right now, I have no way to connect the Grid Square Widget to the corresponding Grid Square in the domain.
+I need the Grid to expose itself as Grid Squares.
+But I'm tired, so I'll do that tomorrow.